 In the online mode the device communicate with the server in order to check the validity of user password.
 On the contrary, the offline protection should implement a different approach.
 In other words, the authentication/authorization mechanisms in the offline mode should utilize the specific proof of the user identity.
 The requirements for the proof are as follows:

-The proof is derived from the previous session in order to verify that the user is still authorized.
+The proof is derived from the previous session, in order to verify that the user is still authorized.

 The proof should not give access to user password, i.e. it should not be stored in the device.